mybb/docs.mybb.com/1.8/administration/security/recovery.md

 First login attempts will be rejected by MyBB, forcing users to reset their passwords by e-mail.

+_Note: no additional columns should be modified for this purpose, as password hashes and salts will be re-generated automatically.
+Values in the `salt` column should be preserved to avoid unexpected behavior._

 ## Using MyBB Again

 ### Restore Your Admin Account